VK18-png/library-management-ui/README.md

 Please play around the provided URL, let me know if there is something if i miss it, happy to integrate it.

-Backend part : Written the code for the generation of token
+Backend part : Written the code for the generation of token and api are written.
+That is piece of code not integrated with frontend